TheJacksonLaboratory/crf_nextflow_basics/README.md

   debugging channel operations.
 If we know what output files a process produces, we can mock those outputs using a `stub:` section within the corresponding process.
-Running these stubs lets us work out the code for channel manipulations without having to run the actual production process, which can be very helpful in cases where that production process takes a long time to complete.
+Running these stubs lets us work out the code for channel manipulations without having to run the actual production process, which can be helpful in cases where that production process takes a long time to complete.
 In order to execute just the stubs, we run the script using `nextflow run -stub hello_files3.nf`.
   This results in the `stub:` block being executed for each process in place of the